 I, (your name)

 (your address)

 (your phone number)

-designate:
+appoint:

 (Name of agent)

-(Address of agent)
+(address of agent)

-(Phone number(s) of agent)
+(phone number(s) of agent)

 as my health care agent to make any health care decisions for me as authorized in this declaration consistent with the instructions below.

-If the person I designate above refuses or is unable to act for me, I designate the following persons (each to act alone and successively, in the order named):
+If the person I designate above refuses or is not able to act for me, I designate the following persons (each to act alone and successively, in the order named):

 A. First Successor Agent

-(successor agent's name)

-(successor agent's address)
+(name)

+(address)

-(successor agent's phone number)
+(phone number)

 B. Second Successor Agent

-(second successor agent's name)

-(second successor agent's address)

-(second successor agent's phone number)
+(name)

+(address)

+(phone number)

-as my health care agent(s) to make any health care decisions for me as authorized in this document consistent with the instructions below.
-This designation shall become effective only when I become incapable of making and communicating my own health care decisions.
+As my health care agent(s) to make any health care decisions for me as authorized in this declaration consistent with the instructions below.